 - Faculty may require that assignments be typed or prepared on computer.
 When not required, computer preparation or typing is highly recommended. - Assignments are to be submitted by the beginning of the first class on the due date unless otherwise specified by the Course Director.
-Assignments received after that time, without acceptable prior notice, will be considered late and a penalty of 50% of total points will be assessed. - The Course Director will specify how assignments are uploaded via Canvas.
+Assignments received after that time, without acceptable prior notice, will be considered late and a penalty of 30% of total points will be assessed.
+Please reach out to Course Director in advance to request if additional time is needed. - The Course Director will specify how assignments are uploaded via Canvas.
 If materials are uploaded incorrectly and discovered at some later time, they will be considered late. - If a student is absent from a class session when an in-class graded assignment/activity is scheduled or due, and the Course Director has not been previously notified with an acceptable reason for the absence, a grade of zero is issued for the activity.

-Examination Procedures

-Students are expected and honor-bound to take examinations honestly and eschew any opportunity to obtain an unfair advantage during an examination.
+Examination Procedures Students are expected and honor-bound to take examinations honestly and eschew any opportunity to obtain an unfair advantage during an examination.

 The Northwestern DPT Program utilizes ExamSoft's application, Examplify, for in class exams.
 This app is included in the technology package at the start of Year 1.
-Guidelines have been put in place to assure that students have efficient, fair and positive experiences on exam days.
+Guidelines have been put in place to assure that students have efficient, fair, and positive experiences on exam days.
 These policies will be reviewed during a mandatory scheduled orientation session.
 It is important that you are familiar with and adhere to the ExamSoft testing policy and guidelines throughout your tenure at DPTHMS.
 The policy guidelines are included in the addendum.
 You will receive a copy of this policy to sign and return during your in-class orientation session.